passbolt/passbolt_help/_posts/hosting/installation/2021-02-07-hosting-install-source-ce.md

 ### 5. Initialize the gpg keyring

+You no longer need to be connected as www-data from now.
 In order for passbolt authentication to work your server key needs to be in the keyring used by the web server.
-It is likely that there is none, so you can create one by interacting with gpg with the web server user

-The webserver name depends on your distribution and web server technology of choice, for example Apache user is called `www-data` on Debian:
 ```shell
 $ sudo su -s /bin/bash -c "gpg --list-keys" www-data
 pub   4096R/573EE67E 2015-10-26 [expires: 2019-10-26]